Richasy/FantasyCopilot-Wiki/Service-Configuration.md

 ### Azure Open AI

 Assuming that you already have Azure Open AI service deployed.
-If you haven't deployed Azure Open AI yet, please refer to this documentation:[How to access Azure Open AI](https://learn.microsoft.com/azure/cognitive-services/openai/overview#how-do-i-get-access-to-azure-openai)
+If you haven't deployed Azure Open AI yet, please refer to this documentation: [How to access Azure Open AI](https://learn.microsoft.com/azure/cognitive-services/openai/overview#how-do-i-get-access-to-azure-openai)

 In the application configuration interface (first launch or settings page), switch the AI configuration to **Azure Open AI** and expand the settings section.